blurpy/kouchat.net/help/user-guide-desktop.md

 Clear | Clears all the text in the main chat.
 Away | If currently not away: opens a popup asking for an away message. <br>If currently away: opens a popup asking if you want to come back from away.
 Topic | Opens a popup displaying the current topic, with the option of changing it.
 If the topic is set as empty, it will be removed.
-Minimize | Minimizes KouChat to the system tray, if the system has a system tray.
+Minimize | Minimizes KouChat to the system tray, if enabled and the system has a system tray.
 Otherwise, it's minimized to the taskbar.

 Hover the mouse over the buttons for tooltips.